jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 My dad is a good man.
 He devotedly stayed home for 25 years rather than work so that he could care for my mom at home rather than commit her to an institution.

 My dad is a good man who he has struggled with his use of alcohol for his entire adult life.
 At times, it was in the background of our lives.
-At other times, it was severe.
+At other times, it was quite severe.
 He is almost 80 years old now and he has never received any treatment.

 It breaks my heart, but it is not surprising.
 And I expect that many of you have similar stories about family and friends who didn't receive the treatment they needed.